Irish blessings come in all forms—funny, formal, heartfelt, and wise—woven into the fabric of Irish tradition.

-Adding Irish prayers or verses to a big day, occasion or even a card gives a little nod to Ireland while also wishing a person(s) luck and prosperity.
+Adding Irish prayers to a big day, occasion or even a card gives a little nod to Ireland while also wishing a person(s) luck and prosperity.

-Below, you’ll find everything from funny Irish blessings and formal Irish blessing quotes to Irish wishes that are suitable for every occasion.
-Dive on in!
+Below, you’ll find everything from funny Irish blessings to Irish wishes that are suitable for every occasion.

 Few traditional Irish blessings are as widely known and loved as ‘May the road rise to meet you‘.

-Next up is one of the shorter Irish blessings and it’s steeped in meaning.
-It uses opposites to convey its message and tends to hook the listener from start to finish.
+Next is one of the short Irish blessings, using opposites to create a striking message that captures the listener’s attention from start to finish.

 “May green be the grass you walk on, May blue be the skies above you,